Flat plumbing basket and contact structure: Flat plumbing basket as front projection

 where $e(\beta)$ denotes the exponent sum of the braid $\beta$.
 Consequently, we have

-On the other hand, by Bennequin's inequality we have
+On the other hand, by Bennequin's inequality \cite{Bennequin} we have

-where $\chi(L)$ be the maximum Euler characteristic of Seifert surface of $L$.
-Therefore we have the following. \begin{cor} Let $L$ be a non-trivial link such that the Bennequin inequality (\ref{eqn:Be}) is sharp, namely, $\overline{sl}(L) = -\chi(L)$ holds.
+where $\chi(L)$ is the maximum Euler characteristic of a Seifert surface of $L$.
+Therefore we have the following consequence of Theorem~\ref{thm:self-linking} and equation $(\ref{eqn:br})$. \begin{cor} Let $L$ be an oriented link such that the Bennequin inequality (\ref{eqn:Be}) is sharp, namely, $\overline{sl}(L) = -\chi(L)$ holds.
 Then $fpbk(L)\geq -\chi(L)+2b(L)-1$. \end{cor}

-It is interesting to compare this bounds with other lower bounds of $fpbk(K)$.
-First of all, a flat plumbing basket $F$ is always compressible with $\chi(F)=-b_{1}(F)+1$ so we have a lower bound
+It is interesting to compare this bound with other lower bounds of $fpbk(L)$.
+First of all, a flat plumbing basket $F$ with $b_{1}(F)>0$ is always compressible with $\chi(F)=-b_{1}(F)+1$ so we have a lower bound

 which we call the \emph{trivial genus bound}.
 Hirose-Nakashima \cite[Theorem~1.3]{Hirose-Nakashima} proved